 The design of these estates always included extensive, often elaborate gardens and landscapes.
 The area’s role in the mid-1800s as the birthplace of the American landscape has been chronicled by a variety of scholars, and the Berkshires is a great place to see some of its best examples.

 Chief among them is Naumkeag.
-Its stunning collection of gardens were created over a thirty year period by Fletcher Steele, founding member of the American Society of Landscape Architects and seminal figure in American Landscape tradition.
+Its stunning collection of gardens were created over a thirty year period by Fletcher Steele, a founding member of the American Society of Landscape Architects and a seminal figure in American Landscape Tradition.
 A Williams College graduate, Fletcher Steele worked collaboratively with his client Miss Mabel Choate from 1926-1958 to create one of America’s most iconic landscaped spaces.
-Covering 48 acres, the gardens include an Afternoon Garden, Tree Peony Terrace, Rose Garden, Evergreen Garden, Chinese Garden and the world renowned Blue Steps, a series of fountain pools, painted blue and flanked by stairs and white birch trees.
+Covering 48 acres, the gardens include an Afternoon Garden, Tree Peony Terrace, Rose Garden, Evergreen Garden, Chinese Garden, and the world-renowned Blue Steps, a series of fountain pools, painted blue and flanked by stairs and white birch trees.